Montreal lost its shit for PJ Harvey

 PJ Harvey didn’t need a warm-up act.

 The crowd seemed to show up sweaty to her show on Friday, the first of two-sold out nights at Metropolis.
 Spring fever?
-More likely it was the weight of anticipation and expectation built up two decades.
-Most of the crowd seemed old enough to have been fans since Harvey’s career began with her self-titled album in 1992, crossed the Atlantic with the Steve Albini-produced slow-boiler Rid of Me and blew up with To Bring You My Love in 1995.
-It was in support of that album that she last played Montreal (aside for an opening gig with U2 in the early aughts).
+More likely it was the weight of anticipation and expectation built up over two decades.
+Most of the audience seemed old enough to have been fans since Harvey’s career began with her debut album Dry in 1992, crossed the Atlantic with the Steve Albini-produced slow-boiler Rid of Me and blew up with To Bring You My Love in 1995.
+It was in support of that album that she last played Montreal (aside from an opening gig with U2 in the early aughts).

 I was lucky enough to have been at Olympia that night (probably with fake ID) — Tricky was her opening act, and when she wasn’t playing guitar, Harvey stalked the stage gripping a 1940s-era microphone with a lightbulb inside, illuminating the harsh make-up and big hair that characterized her then-new look.
 Perhaps dating Nick Cave at the time influenced her dramatic change of appearance (she was markedly more dressed down and virtually make-up-free prior to that album), or maybe it was the more ornamental sound of the record — the vibes-y “Down by the Water” was its big song (and her biggest hit in North America), amid a lot of blackened blues ballads and a few bouts of raucous grind.